danielmnuoz/MeterTheater/RaspberryPi/readme_software.md

 Change the expression to calculate metTotal (line 177)

-Below is a snippit of the formatted JSON file from the API call on line 168.
+Below is a snippit of the JSON file from the API call on line 168.

 To get metTotal for the 6th floor, right wall, replace line 177 with: metTotal=len(aList[1]['tables'][0]['locations'])